strongloop/strongloop.com2/_posts/loopback-as-an-event-publisher.md

 ## 4. Client App

-The client application is a simple Node.js code which runs the code below (borrowed from strong-pubsub documentation).
+The client application is a simple Node.js app which runs the code below (borrowed from strong-pubsub documentation).
 It connects to the MQTT broker using strong-pubsub client and adapter and subscribes for messages in the /v1/subutest topic.
 When it receives a message, it logs it to console.

 ```javascript
 var Client = require('strong-pubsub');